Skip to content

 Architecture in code

-- Shows how to balance safety, latency, and developer experience in a gateway your teams can actually live with.
+• Shows how to balance safety, latency, and developer experience in a gateway that production teams can operate.

 Open specification + enterprise implementation

-The LSAS framework is maintained as an open specification, with an accompanying reference implementation approach for enterprise and academic partners.
+LSAS is maintained as an open specification with reference implementation guidance for enterprise and research environments.